lambrospetrou/oracle-jdk-installer/README.md

 http://www.oracle.com/technetwork/java/javase/downloads/index.html

 From the 'Java Platform, Standard Edition' option choose the JDK download and then download the file for your system.
-Please not that this script is tested only on Ubuntu so you should download one of the 'Linux x86', 'Linux x64' and specifically the one that's compressed (ending in .tar.gz ).
+Please note that this script is tested only on Ubuntu so you should download one of the 'Linux x86', 'Linux x64' and specifically the one that's compressed (ending in .tar.gz ).

 Put the downloaded file in the same folder as the installer ( .sh ) file and run it with root privileges.